Bingo Caller Pro for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.

 Above you see a similar Bingo Caller Pro game in process with green font selected.

 Special Note: It is recommended strongly that the Speaking Rate be set at "Normal".
 On a Mac, this setting is found in System Preferences / Speech / Text to Speech.
-If using OS 10.5 or later, "Alex" is the suggested System Voice.
+"Alex" is an excellent System Voice.
 On Win 7, the Speaking Rate is set in Start, Control Panel, Speech Recognition, Text to Speech.